 Average mass : 44 kg, Maximum mass : 75 kg, Average total length : 149 cm

 Also known as single-wattled cassowary, is a flightless bird with black plumage.
-Female is slightly larger than the male, weighing an average of 44 kg, making it the third heaviest bird in the world.
-It is found in the islands of Yapen, Batanta and Salawati.
+A female is slightly larger than the male, weighing an average of 44 kg, making it the third heaviest bird in the world.
+It is found in the islands of Yapen, Batanta, and Salawati.
 Fruits and small animals consist of in their primary diet.

 2. Southern cassowary